-- you have attained age 59 1/2.
-Satisfying this condition allows you to receive distributions from elective deferrals. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
-Satisfying this condition allows you to receive distributions from elective deferrals.
+• you have attained age 59 1/2.
+Satisfying this condition allows you to receive distributions from all contribution accounts.

+- you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
+Satisfying this condition allows you to receive distributions from all contribution accounts.